How to order steak in Croatia

 Beefsteak is one of the most expensive steaks because it comes from a very limited part of the animal.

 A porterhouse steak contains the back end of the roast (short loin section of cattle).
 It is pretty thick – between 4 to 8 centimeters, and weighs about 700-1000 grams.
-One porterhouse steak is often enough for serving several people.
+One porterhouse steak is often enough to serve several people.

 Flank steak is an elongated and flat piece of meat from the belly of a cow.
-This steak is a bit more fatty and tougher due to the muscle fibers, so it is ideal for marinating.
-It is recommended to cook until medium-rare.
+This steak is a bit fattier and tougher due to the muscle fibers, so it is ideal for marinating.
+It is recommended to cook until medium rare.

-1. Plav ili veoma krvav (bloody, blue or very rare)
+#1 Plav or veoma krvav (bloody, blue or very rare)

 - Preparation temperature: up to 40°C

-- Fried on the outside, near completely raw and cool on the inside, completely red and bloody
+- Fried on the outside, nearly completely raw and cool on the inside, completely red and bloody

 - Preparation temperature: 50-55°C